Survival myths that could get you hurt

 Rubbing sticks together makes fire

-Friction fires take a lot of practice and aren’t quite as straight forward as rubbing two sticks together.
-If you’re relying on starting a fire from picking up a couple of sticks and rubbing them together, you’re going to be disappointed.
+This isn’t so much a survival myth that could get you hurt, but rather one that will waste your time.
+Friction fires take a lot of practice and aren’t quite as straightforward as rubbing two sticks together.
+If you’re relying on starting a fire by picking up a couple of sticks and rubbing them together, you’re going to be disappointed.

 You can suck the venom out of a snakebite